|Homepage:||Click to visit|

 This program may be a good match for students seeking a unique study abroad experience.
 Study at AUS offers students an insight into the multifaceted nature of life in the Emirates as the country and region attempt to combine a traditional culture with modern economic development.
 While the diverse student population would allow for casual practice of different Arabic dialects, AUS is not recommended for exchange students focused on studying the Arabic language.

-Students who are focused on learning/studying Arabic while abroad are encouraged to apply to study with other AU Abroad programs in Egypt, Jordan, Morocco or Syria, instead of AUS.
+Students who are focused on learning/studying Arabic while abroad are encouraged to apply to study with other AU Abroad programs in Jordan or Morocco, instead of AUS.

 American University of Sharjah (AUS) was founded in 1997 with the goal of becoming the leading educational institution in the Gulf region.
 AU and AUS have a unique relationship, because AU was instrumental in helping AUS get started and has continued to play a key role in providing assistance for its Middle Eastern partner.
 While based upon American institutions of higher education, AUS is also thoroughly grounded in Arab culture and is emerging as a leading comprehensive coeducational university in the Gulf, serving students from the region and around the world.
 Students come from over 70 countries, so there is a definite cross-cultural component to the experience.
 The Office of Student Affairs organizes events and excursions, including a two-day "Global Celebration" so that students may showcase their diverse backgrounds.
 The Office of International Exchange Programs is also very active with the student community.